amedeedaboville/fst-gaddag/README.md

 # fst-gaddag

-An unfinished GADDAG implementation in rust using the fst crate.
+An unfinished GADDAG implementation in Rust built with the [fst](https://github.com/BurntSushi/fst) crate.

 I'm not using this yet in any real capacity so it's unlikely to be ready to be usable (or even correct).